About.

 Heather Laskaris Vargas, PsyD

-I completed my doctoral training at Pacific University, School of Professional Psychology (APA-Accredited Program) in Hillsboro, Oregon.
-Throughout my training and professional experience, I have served clients, families and communities in various settings, including community mental health, emergency/crisis, primary care, and school-based.
+I completed my doctorate at Pacific University's APA-accredited School of Professional Psychology and have clinical experience across community mental health, crisis, primary care, and school-based settings.

 Therapeutic Approaches